The Valedictory Speech of Mabel Dove. Normal University, May 24, 1900.

 Rise above it and advance

 For yourself your own estate,

 You are master of your fate, You are free.”

-During our time of preparing, I trust that we have learned at least some of the lessons that our faithful and earnest preceptors have wished us to master – lessons not always found in textbooks, but suggestive of the life without these scholastic walls which is calling us to action in its busy field.
-During our stay here, friendship’s silver thread has been woven from heart to heart and both teachers and fellow-students have become endeared to us, and in years to come, we may look back upon these quiet days spent in study, and be refreshed.
-Tonight itself will soon be but a memory today be yesterday.
+During our time of preparing, I trust that we have learned at least some of the lessons that our faithful and earnest preceptors have wished us to master – lessons not always found in textbooks, but suggestive of the life without these scholastic walls which are calling us to action in its busy field.
+During our stay here, friendship’s silver thread has been woven from heart to heart and both teachers and fellow students have become endeared to us, and in years to come, we may look back upon these quiet days spent in study, and be refreshed.
+Tonight, itself will soon be but a memory; today be yesterday.

 In the golden dawn of tomorrow, duty awaits us, and ours will be the honor if we walk in her ways.
 Vast are the spheres for our labor, vaster our responsibilities.
 Let us act worthily of our day, not lying down in ignoble, but acting a brave part in lifting heavenward our fellowmen.

 “Build thee more stately mansions, O my Soul.